-Disconnect the short AC power inlet connector on the right side of the power supply board, and the power supply-to-logic board connector at the top of the board.
+Disconnect the AC power inlet connector on the right side of the power supply board.
+The power supply to AC cable connector is tucked under the chassis.
+Pry the cable from under the chassis with a black stick.
+Next, disconnect the power supply-to-DC board on the left side the DC-DC board.